-A Message from the Chairman -
+A Message to Members -

-As you will see from this Newsletter, your Committee has finalised the program for the remainder of 2008 with a most interesting set of presentations.
-In all of the meetings for the remainder of this year we have varied the meeting format away from the straight lecture to involve members in the conduct of proceedings.
-I would welcome any feedback members might have to this change of format, particularly if it doesn't work!
+Your Committee has now finalised the program for the remainder of 2015 with a most interesting set of presentations.
+In the meetings for the remainder of the year we have varied the meeting format away from the straight lecture to involve members in the conduct of proceedings.
+We would welcome any feedback members might have in this modification of format. particularly if it doesn't work!